axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 This component is used for selecting a single user from a list of users defined by a role name list.
 If you don't define the role name list, all users will be loaded.
 It includes a label, an autocomplete and one message element to display a message related to that autocomplete element.

+This component is a part of ``portal-component`` project, which is independent from Portal.
+You don't need to import Portal projects to use it.

 How to Use
 ^^^^^^^^^^